 Chasing the Higgs

 Struggle, and finally triumph, in the search for physics' most elusive particle.

 By Dennis Overbye

 Photo Caption

 Peter Higgs, center, of the University of Edinburgh, was one of the first to propose the particle's existence.
 From left, physicists at CERN who helped lead the hunt for it: Sau Lan Wu, Joe Incandela, Guido Tonelli and Fabiola Gianotti.

-Che New Hork Eimes
+The New York Times

+Science Times

-Science Times TUESDAY, MARCH 5,2013
+TUESDAY, MARCH 5,2013

 Sections D6 / D7

 The job of ultimately confirming the boson's discovery had been entrusted to another pair of graduate students, Haoshuang Ji, a Wisconsin student, and Aaron Armbruster of the University of Michigan - who had sent the plot that Dr. Gross had woken up to in November.
 They were each working to combine all the Higgs data from all the myriad ways it could fall apart and leave a trace in the detectors.
 This calculation would make or break the Higgs, because the boson had to behave properly in all its guises.

 On the afternoon of June 25, Mr. Ji announced he had gotten a result of 5.08 sigma, causing cheers to go ringing down the corridor outside Dr. Wu's office; everybody ran to sign the printout.
 The next day, Mr. Armbruster arrived at the same result.

 ATLAS was at 5-sigma.

-International Herald Tribune March 6, 2013 BULL MARKET THE DOW JONES HITS A RECORD PAGE 17 | BUSINESS WITH REUTERS
+International Herald Tribune March 6, 2013

+BULL MARKET THE DOW JONES HITS A RECORD PAGE 17 | BUSINESS WITH REUTERS

+LOOKING READY TO PLAY AGAIN?

-STILLNESS AND GRACE FROM VALENTINO
+FROM VALENTINO

 International Herald Tribune

-THE GLOBAL EDITION OF THE NEW YORK TIMES

-U.S. efforts

 Chasing the Higgs

-PAGE 15 | SPORTS

 The professional rivalry that led to physics' missing link